 International travel is made easier and more pleasant when you know Icelandic.
-Adding Icelandic language skills to your business skills make you a more valuable an employee in the marketplace.
+Four out of five new jobs in the US are created as a result of foreign trade.
 Communication skills developed while learning Icelandic can improve your interpersonal skills in your native langauge as well.
-Icelandic expand one's world view and limit the barriers between people: barriers cause distrust and fear.
+Studying the Icelandic Language creates more positive attitudes and less prejudice toward people who are different.

 How Long Does it Take to Learn Icelandic?